Saudi anti-corruption sweep leads to high-profile arrests

 Reports of his arrest saw $750 million wiped off Prince Alwaleed's fortune Sunday.

-The list also includes the formal head of the royal court Khaled Al-Tuwaijri, Saudi media mogul Waleed Al-Ibrahim and Prince Turki Bin Nasser.
+At least 38 former, current, and deputy ministers, have been arrested on accusations of corruption.
+CNN has obtained the names of 17 people on the list including formal head of the royal court Khaled Al-Tuwaijri, Saudi media mogul Waleed Al-Ibrahim and Prince Turki bin Nasser.

-Badr Asaker, the bureau manager of the Crown Prince Mohamed bin Salman, tweeted the list of arrested businessmen, princes and officials early Sunday.
+Badr Asaker, the bureau manager of Crown Prince Mohamed bin Salman, tweeted the list of arrested businessmen, princes and officials early Sunday.
 The list was also independently obtained by CNN.

 In addition, three ministers were removed from their positions, and tens of former ministers were detained as part of the new anti-corruption campaign initiated by King Salman bin Abdulaziz Al-Saud, according to Saudi-backed broadcaster Al-Arabiya.